TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 13/Acts 13.33.md

 ---

-that God hath fulfilled the same unto our children, in that he raised up Jesus; as also it is written in the second psalm, Thou art my Son, this day have I begotten thee.
+that God has fulfilled the same to us, their children, in that he raised up Jesus.
+As it is also written in the second psalm, 'You are my Son.
+Today I have become your father.'